Does Father Travel in Time?

 Let’s check out #4 first because it is the most represented in the Bible:

 There are three accounts of the “transfiguration”.
 This event was truly astonishing and should not be dismissed as a curiosity.
-In each account the “wont experience death” comment is followed six days later by a metamorphosis comment.
-Despite the inconsistency of the people who inserted the chapter breaks, these two events are very connected.
+In each account the “won’t experience death” comment is followed six days later by a metamorphosis comment.
+Despite the inconsistency of the person who inserted the chapter breaks, these two events are very connected.

-2 Peter 1:16-18 ... because we have not followed artfully framed fables, in making the power and arrival of our Master Yeshua the Messiah known to you; but were eyewitnesses of His majesty.
-17 He has received honor and praise from Yehovah the Father.
-A voice came to Him from the Excellent Majesty that said, “This is the Son I love very much, I am very pleased with Him”.
-18 We also heard the same voice from Heaven that came to Him, while we were with Him on the sacred mountain.
-GV
+2 Peter 1:16-18 because we didn’t 'create' cleverly crafted fables when we told you about the power and arrival of our Sovereign Yeshua Messiah—we were eyewitnesses of His majesty.
+17 When He received honor and praise from Yehovah the Father, a voice came to Him from the splendid beauty of His Majesty that said, “This is the Son I love very much, I’m delighted with Him.”
+18 We personally heard the same voice from Heaven as He heard it, while we were with Him on the 'incomparable' mountain.

-The key to understanding what actually happened is that Yeshua was literally metamorphasized [Gr. metamorphoo]—“changed into another form”—and that form was light!
+The key to understanding what actually happened is that Yeshua was literally metamorphosed [Gr. metamorphoo]—“changed into another form”—and that form was light!

 With that metamorphosis in mind let’s read the accounts:

-Matthew 16:28-17:3 He told them with certainty, “There are some standing here, who wont experience death, until they see the Kingdom of Yehovah coming with great power”.
-Chapter 17:1 Six days later, Yeshua took Cephas, James, and his brother John and led them up a high mountain by themselves.
-2 Yeshua underwent a supernatural metamorphosis [metamorphoo] before them; and His face shone like the sun; and His clothing became as white as light.
-3 Then Moses and Elijah appeared to them, talking with Yeshua!
-GV
+Matthew 16:28-17:3 I am certain that some of you who are standing here won’t die until you have seen the Human Son coming with [or “in”] His Kingdom!...
+Chapter 17:1-3 Six days later, Yeshua (Jesus) took Cephas, James, and his brother John and led them up a high mountain by themselves.
+2 Yeshua underwent a supernatural metamorphosis [Gr. metamorphoo] in front of them.
+His face shone like the sun, and His clothing became as white as light.
+3 Then Moses and Elijah just appeared and began talking with Yeshua!

-Mark 9:1-4 He told them with certainty, “There are some [1] standing here, who wont experience death until they see the Kingdom of Yehovah coming with great power”.
-2 After six days, Yeshua took Cephas and James and John, and led them to a high mountain where He underwent a metamorphosis [metamorphoo] right before them.
-3 His clothing shone and was very white, like snow, more than people on earth can ever whiten.
-4 Moses and Elijah appeared to them, talking with Yeshua.
-GV
+Mark 9:1-4 He told them, “I am certain that there are some people standing here who won’t die until they see Yehovah’s Kingdom arrive with immense power.”
+2 Six days later, Yeshua took Cephas and James and John and led them to a high mountain where He underwent a metamorphosis [Gr. metamorphoo] right in front of them!
+3 His clothes glistened and became dazzling white, like snow, whiter than people on earth could ever make them!
+4 Then Moses and Elijah showed up and we could see them talking with Yeshua!

-Luke 9:27-33 I tell you, it is certain that there are some standing here who wont experience death until they see the Kingdom of Yehovah with their own eyes.
-28 About eight days after these discourses, Yeshua took Simon and James and John, and went up a mountain to pray.
-29 While He prayed, the form of His face took on a different appearance, and His clothing became white and radiant.
-30 Suddenly there were two men talking with Him; they were Moses and Elijah, 31 who appeared in an exalted state.
-They were conversing about His departure that was to take place from Jerusalem.
-32 Simon and those with him were overcome with drowsiness; and barely awake when they saw His glorious condition, and the two men who stood with Him.
-33 As they were about to leave Him, Simon said to Yeshua, “Founder, it is delightful for us to be here.
-Let’s make three booths here, one for You, one for Moses, and one for Elijah”.
-But he wasnt aware of what he was saying.
-GV
+Luke 9:27-33 I tell you with absolute certainty that some of you standing here won’t experience death until you see Yehovah’s Kingdom with your own eyes.
+28 About eight days after these discourses, Yeshua took Simon and James and John, and went up onto a mountain to pray.
+29 While He prayed, the appearance of His face was changed, and His clothing became white and radiant.
+30 Suddenly there were two men talking with Him.
+They were Moses and Elijah, 31 who appeared in an exalted state.
+They were talking about His departure that was to take place in Jerusalem.
+32 Simon and those with him were overcome with drowsiness and barely awake [1] when they saw His splendor, and the two men who stood with Him.
+33 As they were about to leave Him, Simon said to Yeshua, “Sovereign, it is delightful for us to be here.
+Let’s make three booths here, one for You, one for Moses, and one for Elijah.”
+But he wasn’t aware of what he was saying [because he was “barely awake”].

-Are there some very old people who never experienced death; and are there are some men who actually saw “the Son of Man coming in His Kingdom”.
+Are there some very old people who never experienced death?
+Are there some men who actually saw “the Son of Man coming in His Kingdom”.
 None of these accounts indicate that the “transfiguration” was a “vision”.
 All represent the information as factual—so why the unbelief?
 “Moses and Elijah appeared to them, talking with Yeshua”.
 This was no parlor trick!
-Notice that they were “awake” when they saw Yeshua in His glorified form, as well as when they saw “Moses and Elijah”.
-Luke’s account might seemingly indicate that Peter was a bit “rattled” after the event, by his tabernacles comment but perhaps Peter began to perceive a Feast of Tabernacles connection to this occurrence, but let’s go on.
+Notice that they were “awake” when they saw Yeshua in His spirit form, as well as when they saw “Moses and Elijah”.
+Luke’s account might seemingly indicate that Peter was a bit “rattled” after the event, by his tabernacles comment, but perhaps Peter perceived a Feast of Tabernacles connection to this occurrence, but let’s go on.

 This astonishing experience alone might have lead “Peter, John, and James” to assume that the New Covenant with Israel would be accomplished in their life times.
 With the advantage of 20/20 hindsight we need to understand what really happened—that both Moses and Elijah had traveled in time to meet with Yeshua!
 Yet as exciting as this meeting was, they still did not see “the Son of Man coming in His Kingdom”.

-Mark 13:26-27 Then they will see the Son of Man coming in the clouds, with great power and splendor.
-27 Then He will send out His spirit Messengers, and will gather His Chosen People from the four winds [north, south, east and west], from the farthermost bounds of the land, to the farthermost bounds of the horizon [“heaven”].
-GV
+Mark 13:26-27 Then they’ll see the Human Son coming in the clouds [Daniel 7] with great power and splendor.
+27 Then He’ll send out His spirit messengers to gather His select people from the four winds [north, south, east and west], from the furthermost bounds of the land to the furthermost bounds of the sky.

-Luke 21:25-28 There will be supernatural occurrences in the sun, in the moon, in the stars; and on the earth distress among nations; with great stress, and astonishment at the raging waves of the sea.
-26 Anxious expectation and fear of the events coming to the earth; and the wonders in the Heavens will push men’s bodies beyond their limits.
-27 Then they will see the Son of Man coming in a cloud, with power, and with great splendor.
-28 When these things begin to happen, be greatly encouraged, and lift up your heads, because your deliverance is near.
-GV
+Luke 21:25-28 There will be supernatural signs in the sun, in the moon, and in the stars, and there will be great stress on earth among the nations—shock and trembling due to the roaring waves [hurricanes] at sea.
+26 People will have anxious expectations and fear because of what is coming to the earth, because universal 'law' will be shaken.
+27 Then they’ll see the Human Son coming in the clouds [3] with power and with great splendor.
+28 When these things begin to happen, be encouraged and ‘look up’ because you are about to be delivered!””

 Lets go back to the statement: “the form of His face took on a different appearance, and His clothing became white and radiant”.
-Herein lies the answer to the mystery.
+Here is the answer to the mystery.
 Yeshua was transformed into something like solid light!

-The nature of light is the backbone Einstein’s revolutionary theory of relativity:
+The nature of light is the backbone of Einstein’s revolutionary theory of relativity:

 “What is light?
 How does it travel, and how fast can it go?
 Even as a teenager, Einstein was fascinated by the nature of light.
 When he was just 16 years old, Einstein tried to imagine what it would be like to ride on a beam of light.
 Could he travel as fast as light?
 Could he travel faster?”